ghankerson/origins-conscioussness/the-great-mother.md

   is associated with of earth and vegetation symbolism.
 Marriage is an agrarian matter filled with agricultural symbolism.

 * Plato in Menexenus: *In fertility and generation, woman does not set an example to the earth, but the earth sets an example ot woman.*

+* Food symbolism is key at this stage as the Mother Goddess cultures and myths connect food symbolism with fertility and, growth and agriculture.

+* The uroboros at this stage is maternal as it characterized by the child's relationship to the mother who provides nourishment but at the same time occurs during a historical period where man is most dependent on the earth and nature.

+* The sequence child-man-ego-consciousness is dependent on mother-earth-nature-unconscious and vice-versa.

+* In this stage the divine mother and the helpless child are emphasized.